-- 1. Z a byte string that represents the shared secret. - 2.
-OtherInput, which includes: - a. {salt} a non-null (secret or non-secret) byte string that can be (optionally) provided if either Option 2 (HMAC-hash) or Option 3 (KMAC#) is chosen for the implementation of the auxiliary function H, since those options require a salt value that is used as a MAC key.

-The salt included in OtherInput could be, for example, a value computed from nonces exchanged as part of a key-establishment protocol that employs one or more of the key-agreement schemes specified in [SP 800-56A] or [SP 800-56B], a value already shared by the protocol participants, or a value that is predetermined by the protocol.
-The possibilities for the length of salt are determined as follows:

-- (1) The HMAC-hash algorithm as defined in [FIPS 198] can accommodate MAC keys of any bit length permitted for input to the hash function, hash.
+- 326 1.
+Z a byte string that represents the shared secret. - 327 2.
+OtherInput, which includes: - 328a. {salt} A non-null (secret or non-secret) byte string that can be (optionally) provided if329either Option 2 (HMAC-hash) or Option 3 (KMAC#) is chosen for the implementation330of the auxiliary function H since those options require a salt value that is used as a MAC331key. - The salt included in OtherInput could be, for example, a value computed from nonces exchanged as part of a key-establishment protocol that employs one or more of the keyagreement schemes specified in [SP 800-56A] or [SP 800-56B], a value already shared by the protocol participants, or a value that is pre-determined by the protocol.
+The possibilities for the length of salt are determined as follows: - (1) The HMAC-hash algorithm, as defined in [FIPS 198], can accommodate MAC keys of any bit length permitted for input to the hash function, hash.
 Therefore, when Option 2 is chosen, the length of the byte string salt can be as large as allowed for any string used as input to hash.
 However, if the bit length of salt is greater than the bit length specified for a single input block for the hash function, hash, then the value of salt is replaced by hash(salt) as part of the HMAC computation.
-See Table 2 for details. - (2) The KMAC128 and KMAC256 algorithms specified in [SP 800-185] can accommodate MAC keys of any length up to (22040 1) bits.
-Therefore, when Option 3 is chosen, salt can be a byte string of any agreed-upon length that does not exceed (22037 1 bytes) (i.e., 22040 8 bits).
-The input salt value will be (re)formatted (using a byte-padding function) during the execution of the KMAC algorithm to obtain a string whose length is a multiple of either 168 bytes (for KMAC128) or 136 bytes (for KMAC256).
-See Table 3 for details.

-If a salt value required by H is omitted from OtherInput (or if a required salt value included in OtherInput is the null string), then the value of default_salt shall be used as the value of salt when H is executed.

-- b.
-L a positive integer that indicates the length (in bits) of the secret keying material to be derived; L shall not exceed H_outputBits \times (2^{32} -1). - (L = keydatalen in the notation of previous versions of [SP 800-56A], while <math>L = c.
-FixedInfo - a bit string of context-specific data that is appropriate for the relying key-establishment scheme.
-As its name suggests, the value of FixedInfo does not change during the execution of the process described below.
+See Table 2 for details. - 344(2) The KMAC128 and KMAC256 algorithms specified in [SP 800-185] can345accommodate MAC keys of any length up to $(2^{2040} 1)$ bits.
+Therefore, when Option3463 is chosen, salt can be a byte string of any agreed-upon length that does not exceed347 $(2^{2037} 1 \text{ bytes})$ (i.e., $2^{2040} 8$ bits).
+The input salt value will be (re)formatted (using348a byte-padding function) during the execution of the KMAC algorithm to obtain a349string whose length is a multiple of either 168 bytes (for KMAC128) or 136 bytes350(for KMAC256).
+See Table 3 for details. - If a salt value required by H is omitted from OtherInput (or if a required salt value included in OtherInput is the null string), then the value of default_salt shall be used as the value of salt when H is executed. - b.
+L A positive integer that indicates the length (in bits) of the secret keying material to be derived; L shall not exceed $H{outputBits} \times (2^{32}-1)$. - 356 (L = keydatalen in the notation of previous versions of [SP 800-56A], while L = KBits in 357 the notation of previous versions of [SP 800-56B]; current versions of those documents 358 have been updated to be consistent with SP 800-56C.) - c.
+FixedInfo A bit string of context-specific data that is appropriate for the relying key establishment scheme.
+As its name suggests, the value of FixedInfo does not change during the execution of the process described below. - 362 FixedInfo may, for example, include appropriately formatted representations of the